 - Review the importance of finding new drugs for the treatment of cardiovascular disease, cancer, inflammatory diseases, and infections.
-Describe the potential of marine communities as sources for these drugs, and introduce the objectives of the 2003 Medicines of the Deep Sea Expedition. - 2.
-Tell students that their assignment is to prepare a written report on a marine benthic invertebrate that produces one or more substances having potential for treating human diseases.
-Reports should include: - description of the organism, with pictures if possible; - basic life history information about these organisms (where they live, what they eat) - students' inferences about how powerful chemicals might be useful to the organism.
+Describe the potential of marine communities as sources for these drugs, and introduce the objectives of the 2003 Medicines from the Deep Sea Expedition. - Tell students that their assignment is to prepare a written report on a substance that has been isolated from a marine benthic invertebrate and that has potential for treating human diseases.
+Reports should include: - information about the chemistry of the substance; - what organisms produce the substance; - basic life history information about these organisms (where they live, what they eat) - possible functions of the substance in these organisms; and - how the substance acts in the treatment of human disease.